Measuring the Graph Concordance of Locally Dependent Observations: Permutation Inference on Graph Concordance

 The first condition in (\ref{cd}) ensures that the variance of the leading term in the asymptotic linear representation is positive.
-The second condition in (\ref{cd}) is used to ensure the nondegeneracy of the asymptotic variance of the permutation test statistic.
-The condition requires that $ d_{avi,n}$ is bounded away from zero from some large $n$ on.
-This condition is violated when most vertices are isolated or each vertex has most other vertices as its neighbors.
-It suffices for this condition that there exists a nontrivial proportion of vertices that are neither isolated nor densely linked with other vertices.
+The second condition in (\ref{cd}) is a technical, mild condition which essentially requires that $d_{avi,n}$ be bounded away from zero from some large $n$ on.
+This condition is mostly satisfied by many random graph models (such as Erd\"{o}s-R\'{e}nyi graphs or Barab\'{a}si-Albert graphs) whose degree distribution becomes tight and non-degenerate in the limit.
+To see this, we let